Skip to content

 4. Generate and file your tax reports

 Once you have computed your capital gains, losses, and income in step 3, you must create tax reports that accurately reflect these values.
-Your tax reports should comply with ATO standards and should include the following:
+Your tax reports should comply with ATO standards and include the following:

 • Total gains and losses